-Perforated land drains must be surrounded in clean graded stone and wrapped in a suitable geo-textile filter fabric to reduce the risk of clogging.
-This is particularly important in fine

-- granular and clay soils where land drains are susceptible to clogging. - Rodding points must be included (ideally at changes in direction) to facilitate maintenance, which will allow the system to function in the long term.
-This maintenance should be undertaken at suitable intervals (annually as a minimum), with the detail of this being written into the documentation passed to homeowners. - Land drains must link to a reliable point of discharge.
-Where sump pump systems are employed, the implications of power cuts should be considered in that land drains may in such scenarios not function as intended.
-The effectiveness of battery back-up systems, where employed in sumps servicing land drains, should be considered in relation to assessment of the likely degree of ground water.
+- Perforated land drains must be surrounded in clean graded stone and wrapped in a suitable geo-textile filter fabric to reduce the risk of clogging.
+This is particularly important in fine granular and clay soils where land drains are susceptible to clogging. - Rodding points must be included (ideally at changes in direction) to facilitate maintenance, which will allow the system to function in the long term.
+(This particularly applies to land drains where there is no viable access for repair)This maintenance should be undertaken at suitable intervals (annually as a minimum), with the detail of this being written into the documentation passed to homeowners. - Land drains must be positioned at a low enough position to prevent pressure from bearing upon the structure and waterproofing. (see Figure 1) - The use of geo-drainage membranes applied to the external face of a retaining wall can provide a continuous drainage space external